Let’s face it; well-secured dog fences allow pets the freedom to experience the outdoors and stay healthy while keeping them and your family safe.

 What Is a Good Size Fenced Area for a Dog?

-It is suggested to give your dog an area 10 feet wide so they have enough space to play and release energy.
+Giving your dog an area 10 feet wide is suggested so they have enough space to play and release energy.

 Do It Yourself Fencing for Dogs?